kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week2/signal2noise.md

 - the ENSO index from 2003-2013 (the sample mean) is consistent with "climatological behaviour" (the population mean).

 The alternative hypothesis is thus:
-- the ENSO index from 2003-2013 (the sample mean) is not consistent with "climatolgoical behaviour" (the population mean).
+- the ENSO index from 2003-2013 (the sample mean) is not consistent with "climatological behaviour" (the population mean).

 ### The Null Hypothesis